 With a solid foundational structure in place, managing your virtual choir projects is easier than you might think!
 I hope this guide helped you think through the many ways you can more effectively organize these projects and save time in the process.

-If you don't yet have a Chorus Connection account, book a live demo with me and I'll show you how it works!
-Plus, this month only, you'll get a $25 Amazon gift card just for chatting with us*!
+If you don't yet have a Chorus Connection account, book a live demo and we'll show you how it works!